Fuel Injection Components

 The TPS sensor is responsible for providing throttle angle data to the ECU.
 These run on 5 volts and usually operate in a range from .5v to 4.5v.
 Once open and closed throttle positions have been calibrated in the ECU this voltage is converted into a percentage between 0 and 100% and is displayed in the tuning software.
 In some naturally aspirated engines with large cams the TPS sensor is used as the main load parameter known as Alpha-N fueling.

-Manifold Pressure Sensor (MAP)%
+Manifold Pressure Sensor (MAP)

 If you choose a Microsquirt ECU an external MAP sensor is needed.
 With the MS2 and MS3 this is included in the case.
 MAP is used to provide engine load information in the form of vacuum signal to the ECU.
 It requires a vacuum reference from a port after the throttle plates.
 This fuel control method is known as SD or Speed Density and also uses intake temperature to calculate the fuel needed.